Elon Musk Trolls the Media With a Clip From 'Spaceballs' - Slashdot

 Re: (Score:3)

+I just ordered one of these hats and you can't pay with PayPal!

-Leave your nerd card and get out (Score:2)
+Leave your nerd card and get out (Score:4, Insightful)

 If you can't tell that from the screenshot alone, you're not a nerd.